rowellx68/cypress-a11y/docs/migrating-from-cypress-axe.md

 #### With context

-This `cypress-accessibility` feature allows you to chain the command to a specific element using `cy.get()`.
+This `cypress-a11y-report` feature allows you to chain the command to a specific element using `cy.get()`.

 ```diff
 -cy.checkA11y('.my-selector');